Table of Contents

 Open Sonar Cast

-Future Serviceable Addresses in Sonar allow you to schedule a target date for a new or current subscriber to take over a currently assigned Serviceable Address.
-This allows you to schedule a job for the subscriber's Account without the Serviceable Address actually being assigned to the Account yet.
+Future Serviceable Addresses in Sonar let you set a future date for a new or existing subscriber to take over a Serviceable Address that’s currently assigned to someone else.
+This makes it possible to schedule a job on the subscriber’s account before the Serviceable Address is officially assigned to that account.

 Permissions